The Biggest Losers of 2013: Prediction

 As usual here at Pocketnow we’re happy to tell you what we think, and we’re excitedly waiting to hear your opinions, in our upcoming series which will contain both 2012 recaps and 2013 predictions.

 We’ll have something for everyone!
 Every day this week expect a new piece gathering the thoughts of our team members regarding the topic at hand.
-We’re continuing our series with the biggest losers of the year we’re about to leave behind and here’s what the Pocketnow team members think:
+We’re continuing our series with our predictions for the biggest losers of next year and here’s what the Pocketnow team members think:

 Chief News Editor